netdata/netdata/health/notifications/prowl/README.md

 <!--
----
-title: "prowl"
+title: "Prowl"
 custom_edit_url: https://github.com/netdata/netdata/edit/master/health/notifications/prowl/README.md
----
 -->

-# prowl
+# Prowl

-(Prowl)[1] is a push notification service for iOS devices.
+[Prowl](https://www.prowlapp.com/) is a push notification service for iOS devices.
 Netdata supprots delivering notifications to iOS devices through Prowl.

 Because of how Netdata integrates with Prowl, there is a hard limit of